n0hot/n0hot.github.io/policy.markdown

 While we use encryption to protect sensitive information transmitted online, we also protect your information offline.
 Only employees who need the information to perform a specific job (for example, billing or customer service) are granted access to personally identifiable information.
 The computers/servers in which we store personally identifiable information are kept in a secure environment.

-If you feel that we are not abiding by this privacy policy, you should contact us immediately via the form on the website.
+If you feel that we are not abiding by this privacy policy, you should contact us immediately via the email address at the bottom of this page.